 Who would have thought in the mid 70s that people today would be able to watch the news on their cell phones.
 Lunden shares what media was like when film was still used and how today there are pros and cons to live streaming news.
 Although the “race to be first” has consumed the media, wireless technology today not only helps us stay connected with friends and business contacts, it connects us with the world.

-Lunden has served as national spokesperson for various organizations such as The American Heart Association, Mothers Against Drunk Driving, The American Lung Association, The American Red Cross, The American Academy of Pediatrics, and The Colon Cancer Alliance.
+Lunden continues to interact with Americans daily on her website, Joanlunden.com, as well as her social media platforms.
+Lunden has served as national spokesperson for various organizations such as the American Heart Association, Mothers Against Drunk Driving, American Lung Association, American Red Cross, American Academy of Pediatrics, and the Colon Cancer Alliance.

 Joan Lunden truly exemplifies today’s modern working woman.